Home Books Islam and the Problem of Israel: Jewish Universalism and Ethnocentrism

 3. Covenant

+Nothing illustrates this para-divine nature of the ethnic entity better than the understanding of the covenant in the two views.
+Under universalism, the covenant expresses the moral purpose of creation, the essence of human morality.
+It asserts that man, being created to the end ofobeying God and fulfilling His will in creation, is free and capable to do so; that whether he does or does not obey is the criterion of his moral merit.
+Obedience to the divine imperative will issue in success in this world and blessedness in the next; disobedience, in failure and damnation.
+God’s covenant, being moral, is universal and applies to all human beings.
+It is the “arrangement” or “pattern” by which God is pleased or displeased, the former when humans obey His laws, the latter when they are oblivious to them.
+The covenant of universalism is always a “two-way street”: Man’s moral obligation to God and the pattern of God’s disposal of men’s affairs.
 Under ethnocentrism, the covenant has lost its universal nature and consequently its moral character.
-It has become “the Promise” by which God has bound Himself to favour His People, and to continue to favour them regardless of their moral performance (Deuteronomy 7:6—8; Hosea 4:12).
+It has become “the Promise” by which God has bound Himself to favor His People, and to continue to favor them regardless of their moral performance (Deuteronomy 7:6—8; Hosea 4:12).
 He chooses them and proffers His blessings upon them, vindicates and avenges them, defends and gives them victory, not for their morality, but simply because He has bound Himself to them, and so because they alone are His People.
 That they are “hard and stiff-necked,” that they have gone a-whoring after other gods, does not matter because, according to the “Prophet” Hosea, they are still the “sons” of God and God is their “Father” (Hosea 11:8-9).
 Where ethnocentrism is unable to explain the tragic facts of history, when God’s People have indeed suffered catastrophes, it acknowledges the event as a chastisement, a punishment inflicted for sins committed.
-But it can never countenance such an option on the part of God as “And if the people turn away from this call, God will exchange: them for another people who will not…” (Qur’an 47:38).
-To this end, ethnocentrism has invented the doctrine of “the Remnant” (Isaiah 37:32), basing God’s continued election and favouritism to the Jewish people on the claim that a small remnant of Jews have kept their loyalty and morality and thus justified the necessary favouritism (Zechariah 8:12).
+But it can never countenance such option on the part of God as “And if the people turn away from this call, God will exchange: them for another people who will not…” (Qur’an 47:38).
+To this end, ethnocentrism has invented the doctrine of “the Remnant” (Isaiah 37:32), basing God’s continued election and favoritism to the Jewish people on the claim that a small remnant of Jews have kept their loyalty and morality and thus justified the necessary favoritism (Zechariah 8:12).
 In fact, the theory also holds that the remnant cannot go wrong, that its virtue is always necessary (II Kings 21:14: Zephaniah 3:13).
 Its purpose is hence to provide another leg on which the doctrine of election stands; in case of difficulty, to play the role of a deux ex machina.

 Confirming the inevitability of God’s blessing to the Jews, ethnocentrism has interpreted the covenant in material, biological and hence racist terms, and spoken of it as being “in the Flesh.”
 Its symbol is circumcision (Genesis 17:9-14).
 This is only a symbol.
 Its being in the flesh is understood as something innate and hereditary, utterly independent of morality.
 The whole moral struggle is irrelevant to it.
 A Jew is a beni berith (son of the covenant) even if he apostasises.
 As such, he remains entitled to God’s favor, to elect status.
-It is on this basis that the State of Israel regards every Jew in the world as its citizen, regardless of whether he has decided to join or not.
+It is on this basis that the State of Israel regards every Jew in the world as its citizen, regardless of whether he has decided tojoin or not.
 Even Alfred Rosenberg had to admit, when cornered, that “race” was ultimately a question of culture and values, and only preparatorily a question of cephalic index, blondness, etc. And the modern South African apartheid advocates define “white,” “black” and “colored” in such a way as to include the Japanese in the white class, the Syrians and Egyptians in the “black,” and the Malaysians and Indonesians in the “colored.”
-Obviously, their need is to find a base other than the physical on which to find their discrimination.
+Obviously their need is to find a base other than the physical on which to found their discrimination.
 Not so with Jewish election and covenant.
 Moreover, the obvious racial diversity of male parents during two millennia of ghetto existence and persecution has caused the Government of Israel to define Jewishness in terms of biological maternal descendence.

 4. The Jewish People, Morality and the Day of Judgment

 The universalist strand regards the Jewish People on a par with other creatures of God.
 If their history has been different, it is because God has chosen to send His messengers to teach and am them.
-Hence, they stand under a greater obligation to be righteous.
-Those who know, who have been adequately taught and warned have far less excuse to do wrong, or even to err.
+Hence, they stand under greater obligation to be righteous.
+For those who know, who have been adequately taught and warned have far less excuse to do wrong, or even to err.
 They are, besides, God’s ambassadors to mankind, or to their neighbors or next of kin.
 They must therefore exemplify the morality they profess.
 Their ambassadorship would thus be actualised.
-The Day of Judgment, for them, is the Day on which God would reckon with every human his past deeds, and judge mankind on a standard of absolute justice.
-Judgment is the keystone of morality, the logical consequence of freedom and responsibility.
+The Day of Judgment, for them, is the Day on on which God would reckon with every human his past deeds, and judge mankind on a standard of absolute justice.
+Judgment is the keystone of morality, the logical consequence of freedom ind responsibility.

-On the other hand, ethnocentrism’s view of the people, nation, or ethnicity is the key that determines its view of everything else.
+On the other hand, ethnocentrism’s view of the people, nation, or ethnicity is the key which determines its view of everything else.
 The ethnic entity is elevated to the highest level, but it is not fused with the deity nor does it take its place.
-It becomes a prime associate of the deity, defining and channelling God’s relation to the People.
+It becomes a prime associate of the deity, defining and channeling God’s relation to the People.
 In consequence, the ethnic entity becomes the principal category on which morality, culture, law and civilization depend, and God becomes a constitutional figurehead.
-The entity’s priesthood assumes the role of lawmaking, governing, and determining the life of the entity on earth.
-Being ethnic, the entity is necessarily earth-bound and regards itself as eternal in time.
+The entity’s priesthood assumes the role of lawmaking, of governing, and of determining the life of the entity on earth.
+Being ethnic, the entity is necessarily earth-bound, and regards itself as eternal in time.
 It is not impressed by the Day of judgment or the hereafter.
 It interprets the Day of Judgment as the Day on which it will be vindicated, revenged, against its earthly enemies, rather than the Day on which God reckons with all men their moral and immoral works and passes a judgment of reward or punishment to each on the basis of his or her own works.

 5. Jerusalem, Palestine

 Finally, the universalist strand regards Jerusalem and Palestine as accidental to revelation.
-It acknowledges the previous revelations of God to the prophets inhabiting that spot of earth and keeps a memory of joy and gratitude to God for having made the inhabitants of that spot of earth the recipient or first audience, of revelation.
+It acknowledges the previous revelations of God to the prophets inhabiting that spot of earth, and keeps a memory of joy and gratitude to God for having made the inhabitants of that spot of earth the recipient or first audience, of revelation.
 It knows that God might have placed His revelation anywhere else; and that, had He done so, His revelation would be as normative and binding and excellent as before (Qur’an 6:124).
 Hence, it sees no causal relation whatsoever between the “real estate” and revelation, between the rocks of the ground and the deity.
-The same is true of the Kingdom of David’s history.
+The same is true of the Kingdom of David of history.
 That kingdom has no value other than that which history assigns to it.
 Some aspects of it may well be worth emulating, especially those in which it has proved its obedience to God and His commandments.
-But it is never confused with Paradise, the other kingdom that is spiritual, timeless and spaceless, a transcendent dependency of the transcendent God.
+But it is never confused with Paradise, the other kingdom which is spiritual, timeless and spaceless, a transcendent dependency of the transcendent God.

 In ethnocentrism, per contra, Jerusalem and Palestine are pieces of real estate whose religious value is intrinsic to the physical aspect of their being, in addition to the spiritual memorial being recognized by universalism.
 Halevy, who is often quoted by the Zionists as a medieval predecessor, saw a causal relationship between the physical earth, air and water of Palestine and the divine dispensation.
 Actually, it should not come as a surprise that God Who has chosen a people in the flesh to be His favorite through their biological generation, that He chose a piece of real estate to be His “dwelling place” forever.
 Ethnocentrism was bold enough to tie the divine presence to Jerusalem.
 In the mouth of one of its prophets, viz., Nathan, it laid down the law that God could not be reached except in Jerusalem, that the Jew cannot worship Him unless he stands on Jerusalem’s soil (II Samuel 7:4ff; I Kings 5:17; 8:27ff).
 Hence, all the attachment to the eretz or soil which made any amount of it desirable as a guarantee of the connection to the Deity.
-Having ethnicised God by associating Him with the ethnic entity, ethnocentrism en-landed Him and restricted Him to the physical historical frontiers of Jerusalem.
+Having ethnicised God by associating Him with the ethnic entity, ethnocentrism en-landised Him and restricted Him to the physical historical frontiers of Jerusalem.
 For it, Jerusalem is not merely an expression of values to be remembered and observed, but a continuing physical reality to be possessed.
 Likewise, the Davidic Kingdom is a physical, political, social, military and economic kingdom reestablished on its own land.
 To the universalist formula that Judaism consists of God and His law or revelation, ethnocentrism adds “and His People” or the chosen ethnic entity, and “and the physical land.”
-Even Martin Buber, perhaps the most spiritualised of modern Zionists, could not resist the ethnocentric appeal.
+Even a Martin Buber, perhaps the most spiritualised of modern Zionists, could not resist the ethnocentric appeal.
 He declared that between land and people, and hence land and God, there is a mysterious connection of timeless proportion.
 Apparently, God, in ethnocentrism is not only the god of a tribe, a god in whose nature a particular tribe is inextricably embedded.
-He is equally the god of land from which He is inseparable and which is equally embedded within His nature in a mysterious way that passes understanding.
+He is equally the god of a land from which He is inseparable and which is equally embedded within His nature in a mysterious way which passes understanding.
 Such is the logic of Jewish ethnocentrism.

 D. Alternating Dominance of the Two Strands

-Although the universalist and ethnocentrist strands have been present in Jewish consciousness, their history has known periods in which one or the other was dominant.
+Although the universalist and ethnocentrist strands have been present in Jewish consciousness, their history has known periods in which the one or the other was dominant.
 Certainly, the Exilic Age (609-500 B.C.), the age of Hellenistic ascendancy (200 B.C.-650 A.C.), the Islamic Period (650-1948), the West European Period of the Enlightenment (1650-1850), and the American Period (1650-1939), the Russian Communist period since 1918, are periods in which the universalising view dominated the thinking of the overwhelming majority of Jews in the territory in question.
 These periods had their own leaders who stand out prominently as advocates of universalism; namely, Jeremiah and Isaiah; Philo; practically all Jewish thinkers and leaders in the realm of Islam but notably Ibn Maymun, Sa’adiah and Hayyuy ibn Zakariyya; Spinoza, Lessing, Mendelssohn, Geiger; Isaac Wise, David Kaufman, Einhorn and Kohler, etc., in respective order.
 Equally certain, the period of David’s monarchy (990-922 B.C.), of Ezra and Nehemiah (549-440 B.C.), of the Maccabees (330 B.C.-70 A.C.), of Europe’s pre-Enlightenment ghetto-age (300-1650 A.C.), and of modern Zionism (1933 to the present are the periods in which ethnocentrism was the dominant view.
-Coming on the heels of the Enlightenment and in an age in which the Western world seems to have replaced God with an ethnic entity, the present rise of Jewish ethnocentrism is the strongest of all previous periods.
+Coming on the heels of the Enlightenment and in an age in which the Western world seems to have replaced God with ethnic entity, the present rise of Jewish ethnocentrism is the strongest of all previous periods.
 Its phenomenon is worldwide and, so far at least, it has enjoyed the understanding and blessing of the Western nations as a sister movement whose nature is very much like their own.